Step-By-Step Guide: How To Apply For A PhilHealth ID

 Manila, Philippines – PhilHealth is a universal health insurance coverage in the Philippines.
 Aside from having proof of identity and employment requirements, having a PhilHealth ID or a Member Data Record (MDR) will help you gain access to comprehensive medical services and facilities.

-If you are employed in a private company for the first time, your HR officer usually is responsible for accomplishing your PhilHealth membership and provide you with an ID.
+If you are employed in a private company for the first time, your HR officer usually is responsible for accomplishing your PhilHealth membership and providing you with an ID.
 However, unemployed and self-employed individuals can register as a “Voluntary Member” and then apply to get a PhilHealth ID card.

 Usually, a membership number is needed for most transactions; however, if you need a physical ID for convenience, check out this article.

-For first time applicants:
+For first-time applicants:

 - Step 1.
 Go to the nearest LHIO or Robinsons Mall.